Electronic-Mango/rss-reader-telegram-bot/README.md

 You can specify multiple users delimiting them via value in `ALLOWED_USERNAMES_DELIMITER` in `settings.toml`.
 By default a single `,` is used.
 Any whitespaces in resulting usernames are automatically stripped.

+### Persistence

+Bot uses pickled file for storing persistence data between restarts.
+By default `persistence` file in the project root is used.
+Its path can be tweaked via `settings.toml` or environment variable.

+All conversation-style commands are persistent.
+This means, that their state should be preserved after bot has been restarted, you can just continue the conversation afterwards.

+When deploying the bot via Docker I'd recommend changing the path to persistence pickled file into a mounted volume.
+Otherwise it will be stored directly in the container and it will be removed with it.

 ### Supplying RSS feed links